lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Distributed Execution.md

 	s.out -> p.in after 200 msec;
 ```

-then the timestamp at the receiving end will be incremented by 200 msec compared to the timestamp at the sender<span class="lf-c"> (see [example/C/Federated/HelloWorld/HelloWorldAfter.lf](https://github.com/lf-lang/examples-lingua-franca/blob/main/C/src/DistributedHelloWorld/HelloWorldAfter.lf))</span>.
+then the timestamp at the receiving end will be incremented by 200 msec compared to the timestamp at the sender.

 The preservation of timestamps across federates implies some constraints (unless you use [physical connections](#physical-connections)).
 How these constraints are managed depends on whether you choose **centralized** or **decentralized** coordination.